COGS18/COGS18.github.io/_build/html/_sources/projects/overview.md

 Possible topics:

 - Encryption (A2)
+- Chatbots (A3)
 - Artificial Agents (A4)
 - Data Analysis (A5)
 - Choose your own adventure (propose and develop your own project idea)

 There are more detailed project ideas in the `ProjectIdeas` notebook.

-#### Taboo Topics

-While you're allowed to work on a topic of your choosing there are a few "taboo topics" - or topics that are not permitted for the COGS 18 final project.
-These topics are off the table for two reasons: (1) There are a lot of examples of these out on the Internet.
-While you're allowed to borrow code from elsewhere, we want to ensure that you get the chance to implement code on your own and aren't limited by what others have done and (2) It gets boring to grade these when we get a whole bunch of them that all look super similar.

-This quarter, the Taboo Topics for the COGS18 final project are:

-- Hangman
-- Drawings from Turtle
-- Tic-tac-toe
-- Blackjack
-- Magic 8 Ball
-- Rock, Paper, Scissors
-- Snake Game
-- Connect4 Game
-- Chatbots
-- Text adventure games

-Now, if you have a great or interesting idea that puts a new spin on a a taboo topic, reach out to your Professor and ask for an exception.
-You'll have to explain your idea.
-And, if approved, you'll be able to work on your taboo topic of choice!

 ### Project Scope

 The main goal of the project is to demonstrate that you can design and implement code to fulfill some task that you choose.
 That is, the goal of the project is to plan and write some code that solves a novel problem, one for which the solution is not pre-specified (as compared to and different from the assignments).

 There is not a specific amount of code that you have to write for the project.
 In terms of project scope, your project must implement some new thing, that you design and write the code for.
 To do so, you are expected to write new code that creates or adds some functionality, and that does so using good code practices.
-As a rule of thumb, note a project that appropriately responds to this call will have at least a set of new functions, will use code constructs such as loops and conditionals, will import code from available modules when needed, and will do all of this organized into a well constructed organization, in which the code follows proper coding style, is documented, and includes at least one code test.
+As a rule of thumb, note a project that appropriately responds to this call will have at least a set of new functions, will use code constructs such as loops and conditionals, will import code from available modules when needed, and will do all of this organized into a well constructed organization, in which the code follows proper coding style, is documented, and includes testing.

 As the focus of the project is working with Python code, there is **no** prioritization for trying to perform complex tasks.
 On the contrary, in the face of a complex task in which the work ends up being trying to understand the complex topic you are working on, instead of focusing on working directly with Python code, a simpler project topic is preferred.